 (a) Creative ability in using original or nontraditional methods in thinking and producing.

-(b) Leadership ability in motivating the performance of others either in educational or noneducational settings.
+(b) Leadership ability in motivating the performance of others either in educational or non-educational settings.

 (c) Ability in the visual or performing arts, such as dance, music or art.